 Simple Considerations About Maximum Allowable Annular Surface Pressure

 - If an influx occurs (check more about kick warning signs) and the well is killed with a kill mud by driller’s method or wait and weight method this calculation should be repeated to determine the new MAASP.

 - The MAASP should not exceed 70% of the casing burst resistance.

-The MAASP can be determined from the following equation: MAASP = Maximum Allowable pressure at the formation just below the shoe minus the Hydrostatic Pressure of mud at the formation just below the shoe.
+The MAASP can be determined from the following equation: MAASP = Maximum Allowable Pressure at the formation just below the shoe minus the Hydrostatic mud pressure at the formation just below the shoe.

-MAASP is normally calculated immediately after performing a leak-off test and is then adjusted whenever mud density is changed.
+MAASP is normally calculated immediately after a leak-off test and is then adjusted whenever mud density changes.
 Data from leak-off tests are combined with the current drilling fluid gradient to generate the MAASP value.
-Given a known drilling fluid gradient it is possible to express the Formation Strength as a Maximum Allowable Annular Surface Pressure (MAASP) that may be applied in addition to the fluid column before the formation strength pressure is exceeded.
+Given a known drilling fluid gradient, it is possible to express the Formation Strength as a Maximum Allowable Annular Surface Pressure (MAASP) that may be applied in addition to the fluid column before the formation strength pressure is exceeded.
 This can be calculated as: